giorginolab/vmd_plumed/README.md

 -------------

-- Documentation for this tool is found at http://www.multiscalelab.org/utilities/PlumedGUI and in the doc/README.md file
+- Documentation for this tool is found at http://www.multiscalelab.org/utilities/PlumedGUI and in the [README](doc/README.md) file
-- For installation instructions, see the doc/INSTALL file
+- For installation instructions, see the [INSTALL](doc/INSTALL.md) file
 - For a primer on the PLUMED engine, see www.plumed-code.org
-- For an extensive description, please read and cite the paper
+- For an extensive description, please see (and cite) the paper
-  * Toni Giorgino, _Plumed-GUI: an environment for the interactive development of molecular dynamics analysis and biasing scripts_ (2014) Computer Physics Communications, dx.doi.org/10.1016/j.cpc.2013.11.019 or http://arxiv.org/abs/1312.3190 .
+  > Toni Giorgino, _Plumed-GUI: an environment for the interactive development of molecular dynamics analysis and biasing scripts_ (2014) Computer Physics Communications, dx.doi.org/10.1016/j.cpc.2013.11.019 or http://arxiv.org/abs/1312.3190 .